cfrenzel/AspNetCore3ApiVerticalSlice/README.md

 - And
    - Microsoft.AspNetCore.Mvc.Versioning - for flexible out of the box versioning
+   - Swagger configured with support for the above versioning
    - FluentValidation
    - Simiple Paging
    - Dependency Injection throughout